 gpg --decrypt file.txt

-- The message will be displayed along with the link you must follow to confirm your key in Launchpad.
+- Enter your passphrase.
+The message will be displayed along with the link you must follow to validate your key with Launchpad.

-- Follow the link, enter your Launchpad password as asked, and you are done!
+- Follow the link, enter your Launchpad password when prompted, and you are done!

 Validating using Firefox and FireGPG